Saeedullah Khan: Personal life

-Saeedullah married Qudsia, a daughter of Khalifa Mohammad Asadullah.
+Saeedullah Khan married Qudsia, a daughter of Khalifa Mohammad Asadullah.

 Service years

 Royal Indian Air Force

-Saeedullah Khan was commissioned into the Royal Indian Air Force (RIAF) on 17 September 1945, after graduating from the 38th course of the No. 1 (I) SFTS.
+Saeedullah Khan was commissioned into the Royal Indian Air Force on 17 September 1945, after graduating from the 38th course of the No. 1 (I) SFTS.

 Pakistan Air Force

-After the Partition of British India, he opted for the Royal Pakistan Air Force (RPAF).
-From 28 August 1947 to 14 January 1948, Saeedullah attended the No. 102 Flying Instructors Course of the RAF Central Flying School.
+After the Partition of British India on 14 August 1947, Khan opted for the Royal Pakistan Air Force.
+He attended the No. 102 Flying Instructors Course of the RAF Central Flying School from 28 August 1947 to 14 January 1948.

 In 1948, Flight Lieutenant Saeedullah Khan was instructing Flying Officer Saleem-el-Edroos, the son of Syed Ahmed El Edroos, in dogfight maneuvers when Saleem crashed, resulting in a fatal accident.

 In 1951, No. 9 Sqn formed the first aerobatics team on their Hawker Furys, known as The Red Dragons, which was the first aerobatic team in the Indian subcontinent.
 They performed at the farewell ceremony for the outgoing Commander-in-Chief Richard Atcherley.
 The team members were Sqn.
 Ldr.
 Zafar Chaudhry, Flt.
 Lt.
 Saeedullah Khan, Flying Officers T. H. Gotting and M. Hayat Khan.

+Squadron Leader Saeedullah Khan commanded No. 9 Sqn from September 1953 to December 1955 and No. 2 Sqn, from July 1956 to March 1957.
+He later served as Wing Commander, commanding No. 32 Fighter Ground Attack Wing from May to September 1958 and No. 33 Wing from May to December 1961.
+Subsequently, as a Group Captain, he commanded PAF Station Sargodha from January 1962 to November 1963.

+From January to September 1964, Air Commodore Saeedullah Khan was the Deputy Commandant of PAF Staff College.

 Saeedullah Khan was deputed to Pakistan International Airlines (PIA) as the Deputy Managing Director on 29 August 1969 by Air Marshal Abdur Rahim Khan.
-During his tenure, Saeedullah inaugurated a two-week course on aviation accident prevention and investigation.
+During his tenure, Saeedullah Khan inaugurated a two-week course on aviation accident prevention and investigation.
 The course, was held for the first time in Pakistan and was co-sponsored by the PIA, Civil Aviation Authority of Pakistan, and the Swedish Institute of Aviation Safety.

 On the visit of the Chinese basketball team to Pakistan in 1973, the Chinese embassy gave a reception which was attended by AVM Saeedullah Khan, other senior officials and Pakistani basketball players.

 Death

-Saeedullah died on 26 January 2002 at the age of 75 in Lahore, Pakistan.
+Saeedullah Khan died on 26 January 2002 at the age of 75 in Lahore, Pakistan.